 There are no legal, real money online casinos in Texas.
 This means players can’t gamble on or access any online casino that is offering cash prizes, and that includes online slots and online poker rooms.

 Online casinos would require a law change, which seems unlikely anytime soon.
 The legislature only meets in odd-numbered years, and lawmakers have shown little interest in taking up a bill.
+So it will take years, if at all, for the Texas residents to benefit from promotions like NJ online casino bonuses.

 Though real money online options are banned, there are some brick-and-mortar options.
 Two Native American tribes still operate casinos on sovereign tribal lands (despite repeated legal challenges from the Texas government).
 There are also "cruises to nowhere" along the Gulf Coast, which allow players to take casino boats into international waters, where there are no gambling laws.